SummaryCollection

 )

-creates a SummaryCollection from a FeaturesCollection (flat or grouped)
+Create a SummaryCollection from a FeaturesCollection.

 >>> import tempfile, shutil